SQL Formatter:

 Is the SQL Formatter free and safe to use?

-Yes, it is completely free with no usage limits and no signup required.
+The Best Answer Hub SQL Formatter is completely free with no usage limits and no signup required.
 It is safe because all formatting and validation happens locally inside your browser using the open-source sql-formatter library and vanilla JavaScript.
-Your SQL queries — which may contain table names, column names, or business logic — are never sent to a server, stored in a database, or logged anywhere.
-You can verify this by disconnecting from the internet after loading the page — the formatter will continue to work perfectly.
+Your SQL queries (which may contain table names, column names, or business logic) are never sent to a server, stored in a database, or logged anywhere.
+You can verify this by disconnecting from the internet after loading the page.
+The Best Answer Hub formatter will continue to work perfectly.

 What SQL dialects does the formatter support?

-The formatter supports four major dialects.
+The Best Answer Hub SQL Formatter supports four major dialects.
 PostgreSQL handles modern SQL features like JSON operators, window functions, CTEs with RECURSIVE, RETURNING clauses, and array syntax.
 MySQL supports backtick identifiers, LIMIT clauses, AUTO_INCREMENT, and MySQL-specific functions.
 SQLite covers the lightweight dialect used in mobile apps, embedded systems, and local development.
 Microsoft SQL Server (T-SQL) supports square-bracket identifiers, TOP clauses, and T-SQL-specific functions.
 Select your dialect from the dropdown before formatting for the most accurate output.

 What does the SQL Formatter do?

-The formatter performs three core functions.
+The Best Answer Hub SQL Formatter performs three core functions.
 First, it beautifies SQL by adding consistent indentation, line breaks, and uppercase keywords to make nested structures readable.
 Second, it minifies SQL by removing all unnecessary whitespace to create a compact single-line string ideal for embedding in application code or logs.
-Third, it validates SQL by checking for balanced parentheses, balanced quotes, and the presence of valid statement keywords, displaying clear error messages when syntax issues are found.
+Third, it validates SQL by checking for balanced parentheses and balanced string quotes, displaying clear error messages when these structural issues are found.

 What is the difference between formatting and minifying SQL?

 Formatting (also called beautifying or prettifying) expands SQL into a human-readable structure with indentation and line breaks.
 A single-line query like "SELECT id,name FROM users WHERE active=1" becomes a multi-line indented structure where SELECT, FROM, and WHERE each appear on their own lines.
-Minifying does the opposite — it removes all unnecessary whitespace, tabs, and newlines to produce the smallest possible valid SQL string.
+Minifying does the opposite, removing all unnecessary whitespace, tabs, and newlines to produce the smallest possible valid SQL string.
 Minified SQL is used in production code, API requests, and logging to save space and bandwidth.
+Use the Best Answer Hub SQL Formatter to switch between both modes with a single click.

 How do I validate SQL with this tool?

-Paste your SQL into the input area and click "Format."
+Paste your SQL into the Best Answer Hub SQL Formatter and click "Format."
 The tool first validates your query before formatting it.
-If the SQL contains syntax errors — such as unbalanced parentheses, unclosed string quotes, or missing semicolons — the tool highlights the issue in red and shows a descriptive error message.
+If the SQL contains a structural error (such as unbalanced parentheses or an unclosed string quote), the tool highlights the issue in red and shows a descriptive error message.
 If the SQL is valid, the tool instantly displays the beautified output with syntax highlighting.
 You can then click "Minify" to compress it or "Copy Output" to grab the result.

 Can I use the SQL Formatter offline?